Report crime or antisocial behaviour

 • why you believe no action has been taken

-We will ask the agencies involved to provide details of your complaints and actions that they have considered and taken.
+We will ask the involved agencies to provide details of your complaints.
+We will also ask for information about the actions they have considered and taken.

-If the application meets the threshold for a trigger, a meeting will take place between the appropriate partners to discuss the antisocial behaviour and what actions have been considered and taken.
-The group will review how the partnership has responded and make recommendations on how the problem can be resolved.
+If the application qualifies for an ASB case review, the appropriate partners will meet to discuss the antisocial behaviour.
+They’ll talk about the actions taken and considered.
+The group will review how the partnership has responded.
+They will make recommendations on how to resolve the problem.

-A response will be sent to you explaining the action taken and also suggestions on how the partnership can attempt to resolve the antisocial behaviour.
+We send you a response explaining the action taken.
+We also include suggestions on how the partnership can attempt to resolve the antisocial behaviour.

 If you are unhappy with the final response you receive you can request a further review.